Elkar Backup

 Fast-track with premix! 🚀

-I automatically and instantly share (with my sponsors) a private "premix" git repository, which includes necessary docker-compose and env files for all published recipes.
-This means that sponsors can launch any recipe with just a git pull and a docker stack deploy 👍.
+"Premix" is a git repository which includes necessary docker-compose and env files for all published recipes.
+This means that you can launch any recipe with just a git pull

-🚀 Update: Premix now includes an ansible playbook, so that sponsors can deploy an entire stack + recipes, with a single ansible command! (more here)
+🚀 Update: Premix now includes an ansible playbook, enabling you to deploy an entire stack + recipes, with a single ansible command! (more here)

 version: "3"